 Incident

 The Incident data model is self-referential, enabling one Incident to reference other Incidents that are asserted to be related.
-Self-referential relationships between Incidents may indicate general associativity or can be used to indicate relationships beween different versions of the same Incident.
+Self-referential relationships between Incidents may indicate general associativity or can be used to indicate relationships between different versions of the same Incident.

 Indicator